marshallou/learn-parser/README.md

 ### JS/nodejs
 - use "require" and "module.exports" to import other JS files,
 - regex.test search to see if pattern exist.
 To match the whole string, we need to use "^" and "$"
+- path.join(__dirname) can be used to generate relative path
+- JS "this" is different than other language.
+In strict mode, this will be undefine if triggering without setting.
+Use "bind" or "apply" to set "this" (execution context).
+The difference of "bind" and "apply" is that "apply" accepts an array of argus while "call"'s argus are predefined.
+- array1.concat(array2) will not modify array1, it will create a new array which append elements of array2 to array1.

 ### parser